chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/create-an-automated-workflow-template.md

 ---
-title: Create an Automated Workflow Template
+title: Create an automated workflow template
 description: Learn how to create an automated workflow template by assigning proof recipients and setting proof deadlines.
 Then share the template with other users.
 activity: use
 feature: Workfront Proof